 - brick and mortar retailers on our platform, and

-- consumer packaged goods (CPG) companies who serve ads in our consumer app.
+- consumer packaged goods (CPG) brands who serve ads in our consumer app.

 Internally, we’re organized in four key groups to serve each of our stakeholders.
-Each technical team is comprised of mobile and full-stack engineers, data scientists, ML engineers, and infrastructure engineers.
+Our four-sided marketplace means we effectively build four interrelated, but separated products, each with their own focus, challenges, and opportunities.
+Each technical team is composed of mobile and full-stack engineers, data scientists, ML engineers, and infrastructure engineers.
 We work together to build our mobile and web apps, B2B software, fulfillment chain technologies, and advertising networks.
 Given how dynamic our four-sided marketplace is, engineers regularly work with product designers, product managers, finance, marketing, communications, and many other teams to scope projects, prepare for scale, and launch new features.

 We build and test often, and use as much data as we can gather to inform new features for our customers and shoppers.
 Our data science team in partnership with our product team develops hundreds of experiments per quarter to improve the customer, shopper, retailer, and advertiser experiences across our product portfolio.

 If you’re interested in learning more, we’d love to hear from you!